Mopinion-com/mopinion-python-api/docs/help.rst

 Any help
 ========

-For further questions please contact ....
-TODO
+For further questions please contact support@mopinion.com